Which Font Should I Use For My Book?

 Why Fonts Matter

 If you go pick up any book off your bookshelf, you’ll likely be able to find five or six different fonts in use.
 For example, you might use a block-style font for the title (like Gotham) and a serif font for the subtitle and other cover text (like Caslon).
 Then you’ll have your primary font for the body text (like Baskerville) and another stylized font for your chapter titles (like Bigshot One).
-Alongside those, you could use unique fonts for your front matter, header/footer content, and loads of other kinds of text—section titles, footnotes, the dedication, etc..
+Alongside those, you could use unique fonts for your front matter, header/footer content, and loads of other kinds of text—section titles, footnotes, dedication, etc.

 There’s no one answer to how many fonts you should use in a book, but if you’re putting your book together and you’ve got more than six different fonts for the interior and cover; tone it down.
 Too many fonts can be jarring for your reader.